What happens to Trump’s criminal and civil cases now that he’s been reelected

 “It clearly paid off to aggressively push to delay these cases as long as possible,” said Jessica Levinson, a constitutional law professor at Loyola Law School.

-In the meantime, a judge in New York is set to sentence the former president later this month after holding off on handing down the punishment ahead of Election Day to avoid any appearance of affecting the outcome of the presidential race – though Trump’s lawyers are expected to ask the judge to put off the sentencing now that he’s the president-elect.
+In the meantime, a judge in New York seems has delayed deadlines to sentence the former president later this month after holding off on handing down the punishment ahead of Election Day to avoid any appearance of affecting the outcome of the presidential race.

 Trump has pleaded not guilty to all charges.
 Here’s what to know about the four criminal cases: